matrix-construct/construct/doc/STYLE.md

 ### C++ With Respect For C People

 Remember your C heritage.
 There is nothing wrong with C, it is just incomplete.
 There is also no overhead with C++, that is a myth.
 If you write C code in C++ it will be the same C code.
 Think about it like this: if C is like a bunch of macros on assembly, C++ is a bunch of macros on C. This guide will not address any more myths and for that we refer you [here](https://isocpp.org/blog/2014/12/myths-3).

-###### Repeat the following mantra:
-1. How would I do this in C?
-2. Why is that dangerous, hacky, or ugly?
-3. What feature does C++ offer to do it right?

-This can be applied to many real patterns seen in C software which really beg for something C++ did to make it legitimate and proper.
-Examples:
-* Leading several structures with the same member, then casting to that leading type to deal with the structure abstractly for container insertion. -> Think inheritance.
-* Creating a structure with a bunch of function pointers, then having a user of the structure fill in the pointers with their own functionality. -> Think virtual functions.
-* `if` statements that check for errors and `goto` some label at the bottom of a function under the nominal return statement. -> Think exceptions.

-#### Encapsulation will be relaxed

-To summarize, most structures will default to being fully public unless there is a very pressing reason to create a private section.
-Such a reason is not "the user *could* break something by touching this," instead it is "the user *will only ever* break something by touching this."

-* Do not use the keyword `class` unless your sole intent is to have the members immediately following it be private.

-* Using `class` followed by a `public:` label is nubile.

 #### Direct initialization

 Use `=` only for assignment to an existing object. *Break your C habit right now.*
 Use bracket initialization `{}` of all variables and objects.
 Fall back to parens `()` if brackets conflict with an initializer_list constructor (such as with STL containers) or if absolutely necessary to quash warnings about conversions.

-* Do not put uninitialized variables at the top of a function and assign them later.

 > Quick note to preempt a confusion for C people:
 > Initialization in C++ is like C but you don't have to use the `=`.